looking down a long stretch of road

 If you don’t want to download a new app, Google Maps has integrated some of GasBuddy’s functionality and can highlight gas stations on your route along with their prices.
 When you’re on a trip, simply tap the magnifying glass icon and then “gas stations” to have it display various locations along the way.
 While this function is helpful, I do still prefer to use GasBuddy as it lets me know if there are better prices further down the road.

-Of course, there are plenty of other coupons you can take advantage of on your trip as well.
-For example, during my recent road trip to visit a friend in Toronto, Ontario, she was able to nab us discounted tickets for an hour-long cruise on Lake Ontario thanks to Groupon.
+Beyond food, there are plenty of other coupons you can take advantage of on your trip as well.
+For example, during my road trip to visit a friend in Toronto, Ontario (in the “before times”), she was able to nab us discounted tickets for an hour-long cruise on Lake Ontario thanks to Groupon.
 With that in mind, while you’re looking at different events to hit up on the way to your destination or once you arrive, you may want to also check out sites like Groupon and LivingSocial to see what other deals you can take advantage of while you’re away.
 Just be sure to mind things like expiration dates, blackouts, and other restrictions that could spoil your plans.

 Road trips are a quintessential American pastime that, in my estimation, have only gotten better in recent years.
 With more fuel-efficient vehicles, apps that lead you to the best gas stations, and (of course) the Internet allowing us to find cool things to do pretty much anywhere in the country, hitting the road can not only save you significant coin compared to flying but also offer an abundance of fun along the way.
-Plus, by packing your own snacks, bringing along some coupons, and booking your hotel nights at the last minute, you can end up saving even more.
+Plus, by packing your own snacks, bringing along some coupons, and optimizing your hotel booking strategy, you can end up saving even more.
 Happy road tripping!

 Author